NinelK/BAND-torch/README.md

 1. yaml pre-commit does not run
 2. torch version used by LFADS is 1.13.1, while 2.1.1 is the latest
 3. attr keys and batch keys -- what is the difference? (seems like attr are trial attributes for post training analysis, while batch keys are passed to every batch)
+4. Looks like KL priors are not logged.
+E.g. if we swap AR for independent prior, it is not recorded afaik

+# Opportunities
+1. Try MultivariateStudentT prior on controls

+# TODOs
+Make ablations

 # Basic Walkthrough
 ## DataModule Configuration